zmievsa/cadwyn/docs/recipes.md

 1. Add `phone` field of type `str` to `data.latest.users.UserCreateRequest`
 2. Add `phone` field of type `str | None` with a `default=None` to `data.latest.users.UserResource` because all users created with older versions of our API won't have phone numbers.
-3. Add a `data.unversioned.users.InternalUserCreateRequest` that we will use later to wrap migrated data instead of the latest request schema.
+3. Add a `data.unversioned.users.UserInternalCreateRequest` that we will use later to wrap migrated data instead of the latest request schema.
 It will allow us to pass a `None` to `phone` from older versions while also guaranteeing that it is non-nullable in our latest version.

     ```python
     from pydantic import Field
     from ..latest.users import UserCreateRequest

-    class InternalUserCreateRequest(UserCreateRequest):
+    class UserInternalCreateRequest(UserCreateRequest):
         phone: str | None = Field(default=None)
     ```

-4. Replace `UserCreateRequest` in your routes with `Annotated[InternalUserCreateRequest, InternalRepresentationOf[UserCreateRequest]]`:
+4. Replace `UserCreateRequest` in your routes with `Annotated[UserInternalCreateRequest, InternalRepresentationOf[UserCreateRequest]]`:

     ```python
     from data.latest.users import UserCreateRequest, UserResource